 In light of the strong scientific and government agency support for the safety of BPA, is there any good reason to replace BPA?
-If safety is the concern, FDA has already addressed it, and the simple answer is no. Replacement of BPA can only be defended for alternatives that, in fact, deliver better performance or are safer than BPA.
+If safety is the concern, FDA has already addressed it, and the simple answer is no. Replacement of BPA can only be defended for alternatives that, in fact, enable better performance or are safer than BPA.
 Given the high performance of polycarbonate plastic and epoxy resins, and the long safety track record of BPA, those challenges will be very hard to meet.

 About Steve Hentges, Ph.D.

 The author leads the Polycarbonate/BPA Global Group, which consists of the leading global manufacturers of BPA and polycarbonate plastic.
 This group of the American Chemistry Council sponsors health and environmental research and supports a wide range of communications and advocacy activities.
 Steve holds a Ph.D. in organic chemistry from Stanford University and a B.S. in chemistry from the University of Minnesota.
 In his current position, he has been deeply involved with the science on BPA for more than 14 years.
 The author periodically writes about the science of BPA in a Science 2.0 column at http://www.science20.com/steve_hentges.